Integral cohomology of quotients via toric geometry: Introduction

 \subsection{The main results}

 The main results are the following.

-\subsubsection{\normalfont \em $\bullet$ $\F[G]$-module structure}
+\subsubsection{$\F[G]$-module structure}

-\textbf{Theorem \ref{gene19}} shows the specificity of the $\F[G]$-module structure of $T\otimes\F$ for $T$ a free $\Z$-module endowed with the action of an automorphisms group $G$ of prime order $p$.
+Theorem \ref{gene19} shows the specificity of the $\F[G]$-module structure of $T\otimes\F$ for $T$ a free $\Z$-module endowed with the action of an automorphism group $G$ of prime order $p$.
 It is a generalization of \cite[Proposition 5.1]{SmithTh} in the case $p>19$.
 In particular, it allows to state all the results of \cite{Lol3} without any restriction on the prime number $p$.

-\subsubsection{\normalfont \em $\bullet$ Cohomology of toric blow-ups}
+\subsubsection{Cohomology of toric blow-ups}

-\textbf{Proposition \ref{exactU}} shows that the cohomology $H^*(\widetilde{\C^n/G},\Z)$ of a toric blow-up of $\C^n/G$ is torsion free and concentrated in even degrees.
-Among others, \textbf{Theorem \ref{MainCnG}} computes the discriminant of the lattice generated by the exceptional cycles.
+Proposition \ref{exactU} shows that the cohomology $H^*\left(\widetilde{\C^n/G},\Z\right)$ of a toric blow-up of $\C^n/G$ is torsion-free and concentrated in even degrees.
+Among others, Theorem \ref{MainCnG} computes the discriminant of the lattice generated by the exceptional cycles.

-\subsubsection{\normalfont \em $\bullet$ Integral cohomology of the quotient $X/G$}
+\subsubsection{Integral cohomology of the quotient $X/G$}